cicsdev/cics-java-liberty-ejb/README.md

 # cics-java-liberty-ejb
-Java EE EJB sample application to simulate a simple web shop to follow the article in the CICS developer center
+A Java EE EJB sample application to simulate a simple web shop to follow the article in the CICS developer center

 ## Supporting Files
 * com.ibm.cicsdev.ejb - EJB project containing the session beans